Common class of 'channel blocking' drugs may find a role in cancer therapy

-Drugs called ion channel blockers, which are commonly used to treat cardiac, neurological, and psychiatric disorders, might prove useful in cancer therapy, according to research findings in fruit flies and mice by UC San Francisco scientists that led to unconventional treatment of a case of metastatic brain cancer.
+Drugs called ion channel blockers, which are commonly used to treat cardiac, neurological, and psychiatric disorders, might prove useful in cancer therapy, according to research findings in fruit flies and mice by University of California, San Francisco (UCSF) scientists that led to unconventional treatment of a case of metastatic brain cancer.

 Ion channels, proteins that form pores in cell membranes, play central roles in organs in which conduction of electrical signals is vital, such as the brain and heart, but they are found in cells throughout the body.
 Although about 20 percent of FDA-approved medications target ion channels—these proteins are considered especially “druggable” because of their location at the cell surface—no channel blockers have been approved for cancer treatment.

-But as reported a drug that blocks channels that allow potassium ions to move out of cells was effective in slowing the growth of medulloblastoma, a type of brain cancer, that had metastasized to the bones of the pelvis in a young patient.
+But as reported online in Nature Neuroscience, a drug that blocks channels that allow potassium ions to move out of cells was effective in slowing the growth of medulloblastoma, a type of brain cancer, that had metastasized to the bones of the pelvis in a young patient.
 The drug in question, thioridazine, was originally developed to treat psychosis, but is now rarely used due to significant side effects.

 “We showed that blocking a specific ion channel in medulloblastoma can impede tumor cells from proliferating and spreading,” said Lily Jan, PhD, a Howard Hughes Medical Institute (HHMI) investigator and professor of physiology at UCSF, and a senior scientist on the research team.
 “The development of a drug designed to act on this newly identified target more specifically and more powerfully, with fewer side effects, would have the potential to improve outcomes for many with this disease, which is a common cause of death in children.”